viperproject/smt-scope/Tutorials/CDCL_example.md

 We can view this example in the CDCL viewer mode of the Axiom Profiler 2.0.
 Note that in the CDCL graph of the AP2, we don't have separate nodes for conflicts.
 Instead, we colour the nodes in red that correspond to decisions that led to conflicts, i.e., node `d3` corresponds to the decision `x7 -> false`.
 The nodes are labelled with `d_` which reflects the order in which the decisions were made.
 Furthermore, we don't have "back-edges" as in the illustration before for backtracking decisions.
 Instead, we label edges by a number indicating the "search path", i.e., each time a conflict is found, a new search path is started from another node.
 In this sense, the backtracking information is implicitly displayed in the CDCL graph.
+Not having back-edges has the advantage that the CDCL graph stays a directed acyclic graph (DAG) hence improving runtimes of various graph algorithms for subsequent analysis.
 Introducing these search path indices also has the advantage that we can distinguish between the propagations made on the various paths.
 In the example below, on our initial search path 0, we propagated the value `true` to `x12` after deciding to set `x8` to `false` in `d1`.
 After that, we made the decision `d2` where we assigned `false` to `x9`.
 Later, we found a conflict due to which we backjumped to decision `d1` and started the search path 1.
 With the newly learned clause, we obtained the propagations `x7 -> true` and `x9 -> false` at `d1`.
 Therefore, we always denote on what search path the propagations happen in the CDCL graph of the AP2.

 ![image](https://github.com/viperproject/axiom-profiler-2/assets/23278394/feec612a-6c3e-4433-95bf-47c84e6c8510)

+> **Note:** Our example only involves propositional logic to keep it simple but the CDCL search is also used in the general case involving predicate logic.
+In that case, Z3 performs CDCL(T) on a propositional abstraction of the
+> input formulas (see [here](https://z3prover.github.io/papers/z3internals.html#back-fn-unitremove) and [here](http://homepage.divms.uiowa.edu/~ajreynol/pres-dpllt15.pdf)).

 ## Shortcomings and Assumptions